Andy-Corrigan-98/MultiAgentMind/docs/implementation/dotnet-implementation.md

 ## API Layer

-The system will expose a REST API for interaction:
+The system will expose a REST API for interaction, while internally using AutoGen.NET for agent coordination:

 ```csharp
 [ApiController]